oneapi-src/oneDNN/tests/benchdnn/doc/knobs_attr.md

 `BINARY` post operation kind applies one of supported binary algorithms to the operation result and then stores it.
 It requires mandatory argument of `DT` specifying data type of second memory operand.
 It supports optional argument of `POLICY` giving a hint what are the dimensions for a second memory operand.
-Yet so far only `COMMON` and `PER_OC` policy values are supported.

 Operations may be called in any order, e.g. apply `SUM` at first and then apply `ELTWISE`, or vice versa - apply `ELTWISE` and then `SUM` it with destination.